by Sean Marten

 Gilligan’s Island was a TV sitcom that aired from 1964 to 1967 on CBS.
 It was about a group of people stranded on a deserted island who tried to escape using bamboo and coconut-based electronics.
 In the years after the show was cancelled, it became more popular in syndication, leading to two animated series, three reunion TV movies, and a short-lived musical.

 Hawaiian Eye was a TV series about a private investigator in Hawaii that aired on ABC from 1959 to 1963.
 The “Hawaiian Eye Theme” was composed by Jerry Livingston and Mack David and performed by Warren Barker.
 The show starred Robert Conrad and Connie Stevens; many sandy beaches were filmed in glorious black and white.

 What are you, Graeme Edge from The Moody Blues?

-The Moody Blues are a British rock band founded in 1964, known for such hits as “Tuesday Afternoon” and “Nights in White Satin.”
+The Moody Blues were a British rock band founded in 1964, known for such hits as “Tuesday Afternoon” and “Nights in White Satin.”
 They began as a straightforward blues/R&B group, then abruptly switched to a lush orchestral/rock sound with fantasy themes, laying the groundwork for what became known as progressive rock, or “prog rock.”
-Graeme Edge is their drummer and songwriter; he has contributed many dramatic spoken-word poems to the band’s repertoire, including “Departure” at the beginning of “Ride My See-Saw” (“Be it sight, sound, the smell, the touch/There’s something/Inside that we need so much”) and “Late Lament” in the middle of “Nights in White Satin” (“Breathe deep the gathering gloom/Watch lights fade from every room”).
+Graeme Edge (1941-2021) was a founding member, drummer, and songwriter.
+On the occasion of his death, it was announced that the Moody Blues had not been active since his retirement in 2018.
+Edge contributed many dramatic spoken-word poems to the band’s repertoire, including “Departure” at the beginning of “Ride My See-Saw” (“Be it sight, sound, the smell, the touch/There’s something/Inside that we need so much”) and “Late Lament” in the middle of “Nights in White Satin” (“Breathe deep the gathering gloom/Watch lights fade from every room”).

 It’s over, Ivana.